asafyish/picom/README.md

 Picom(pico-message) is a high performance, self-discovery([consul](https://www.consul.io/)), micro services communication layer.

 ## Inner workings
-Picom uses a TCP connection to transfer data between node.
+Picom uses a TCP connection to transfer data between services.

 TCP connections are a "bytestream", they have no start/end notation, we need to frame the stream,
-for that, we are using length-prefixed which means we are putting the stream length in the first byte, this is more
+for that, we are using length-prefix which means we are putting the stream length in the first byte, this is more
 efficient then using a end-delimiter because we can create a buffer with the exact stream size upfront, with
 no need to resize.